How To Stop A Panic Attack While Driving

 Here Is How To Stop A Panic Attack While Driving

-You can also stop the car by the side of the road and perform these techniques until the panic attack subsides and then begin driving again.
+It is preferable to use these strategies while you are driving but you can also stop the car by the side of the road and perform these techniques until the panic attack subsides and then begin driving again.

 1. Use Self-Talk

 Use the self-talk technique at the first sign of anxiety or a panic attack.
 Label your feelings and state what is actually happening.